wdv4758h/mu-client-pypy/README.rst

 Obtaining a Mu implementation
 -----------------------------

-The reference implementation for Mu can be found [here](https://github.com/microvm/microvm-refimpl2).
+The reference implementation for Mu can be found `here <https://github.com/microvm/microvm-refimpl2>`__.
 Build the Mu implementation, make sure to build the C binding as well.